nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **2a.** The list is empty.
   - **Use case ends.**

-- **3a.** The command format is incorrect (e.g., index not provided).
+- **3a.** The command format is incorrect (e.g., contact index not provided).
   - **3a1.** AddressBook displays an error message:

-    `
-    Invalid command format!
+    `Invalid command format!`

-    delete: Deletes the person identified by the index number used in the displayed person list.
+    `delete: Deletes the person identified by the index number used in the displayed person list.`

-    Parameters: INDEX (must be a positive integer)
+    `Parameters: INDEX (must be a positive integer)`

-    Example: delete 1
+    `Example: delete 1`
-    `

   - **Use case resumes at Step 2.**

 - **4a.** The contact index is invalid or out of bounds.